-Sprint takes the wraps off of new mobile broadband plans, Express Mobile HotspotAlex Wagner - Deputy Managing Editor, News Desk
+Sprint takes the wraps off of new mobile broadband plans, Express Mobile HotspotAlex Wagner - Editorial Director of News and Content

 Sprint made some waves last month when it revealed its plans to drop unlimited 4G data from its mobile broadband plans, but today the carrier has attempted to make things better by introducing a new set of mobile broadband offerings.
 The word "unlimited" is nowhere to be found in Sprint's lineup of new plans, but there is a decent variety of options available for folks to choose from (all of which have overages of $0.05/MB on-network, $0.25/MB off-network):